jacob-long/jtools/cran-comments.md

 * Windows 2012 Server (on Appveyor) R-release, R-devel

 ## R CMD check results
 There were no NOTEs, WARNINGs, or ERRORs.
+Some CRAN checks find 403/503 errors to some doi.org links but I cannot replicate these locally.